 Loveland Reservoir Trail is a 1.1 mile out and back trail located near Alpine, CA that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and fishing and is accessible year-round.
+The trail is primarily used for hiking, walking, and fishing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash